munu832/Nexus-Between-Corruption-and-Migration-in-Sri-Lanka/README.md

 ## Contributing

 We welcome contributions to this project!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit issues, feature requests, and pull requests.

 ## Contact

-For any questions or feedback regarding this project, please open an issue in this repository or contact the project maintainer at [your-email@example.com].
+For any questions or feedback regarding this project, please open an issue in this repository or contact the project maintainer at [kmunugoda@gmail.com].